m15r/react-native-wiz/README.md

 ```

 #### 3. Handling completion
 You'll probably want your usual component action to complete the the wizard step.
 By default, actions are passed through along with the `Wiz.View`.
-All you have to do is set the `completed` prop to `true`, or use the `complete()` method, in order to move on to the next step.
+All you have to do is set the `completed` prop to `true`, or use the `complete()` method in order to move on to the next step.

 Props
 ---